enzymejs/enzyme/docs/api/ReactWrapper/setContext.md

 # `.setContext(context) => Self`

-A method that sets the context of the root component, and re-renders.
-Useful for when you are wanting to test how the component behaves over time with changing contexts.
+A method that sets the legacy context of the root component, and re-renders.
+Useful for when you are wanting to test how the component behaves over time with changing legacy contexts.

 NOTE: can only be called on a wrapper instance that is also the root instance.